ensemble-learning/ppt-tao/PITCHME.md

 - For Fe3+–N–C, the Fe K-edge showed no obvious shift between the dry powder and the in situ sample at –0.4 V versus RHE.
 The edge energy was close to that of Fe3+TPPCl, indicating that the Fe ions in Fe3+–N–C remained in the +3 oxidation state during CO2 electroreduction at potentials as negative as –0.4 V versus RHE.
 - When the applied potential was shifted further negative, to –0.5 V versus RHE and beyond, the Fe K-edge shifted to lower energies, which were comparable with that of FeO, suggesting the reduction of Fe3+ to Fe2+.
 ---
+- we prepared the reference sample (Fe2+–N–C) by pyrolysis of a composite containing a Fe-phenanthroline complex at 700°C
+---
 100-fold activity decrease going from low to high pH

 ![](assets/f1.png)